nasa-itc/generic_radio/README.md

 ## Simulation
 The default configuration returns data initialized by the values in the simulation configuration settings used in the NOS3 simulator configuration file.
-The EPS configuration options for this are captured in [./sim/cfg/nos3-radio-simulator.xml](./sim/cfg/nos3-radio-simulator.xml) for ease of use.
+The radio configuration options for this are captured in [./sim/cfg/nos3-radio-simulator.xml](./sim/cfg/nos3-radio-simulator.xml) for ease of use.

 # Documentation
 If this generic_radio application had an ICD and/or test procedure, they would be linked here.

 ## Releases
 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the tags on this repository.
-* v1.0.0 - X/Y/Z
+* v1.0.0
   - Initial release